BCWI Structure & Governance

 SEVERINE PINTE, Le Vieux Pin Winery / La Stella Winery

 Ad hoc task groups are created from time to time to help augment work done by staff, and include invited member wineries to assist and provide input.
 Differing from committees, task groups are created to address short-term issues.
 They are given specific tasks to accomplish and usually a short time frame within which their work is to be completed.
 When the task is complete, the group is disbanded.

-BC VQA Wine-in-Grocery Annual Marketing & Merchandizing Task Group – Ongoing
+BC VQA Wine-in-Grocery Annual Marketing & Merchandising Task Group – Ongoing

 As required by the BCWI grocery operating agreement, the mandate is to develop an annual plan specific to the BC VQA Wine-in-Grocery operators and channel